skeweddata/skeweddata.github.io/_posts/2021-01-24-nfl_stats_lies.md

 * Before its partnership with AWS, player-tracking stats were almost non-existent, except for the occasional trivialities like how fast a player was running.
+* Ostensible partners like ESPN don't seem to have access to the raw data, or if they do they aren't basing much reporting and analysis on them.
 * Even today "Next Gen Stats" seems to be mostly commercials for AWS, a couple of overlays during the broadcasts, and a [website](https://nextgenstats.nfl.com/) with a small number of highly aggregated stats with limited provenance[^download].